Open a PDF version to print this topic

 Sometimes people feel more sleepy or drowsy than usual for a few days after starting oxycodone or increasing the dose.
 This usually wears off quickly.
 If it affects you in this way, you must not drive or operate dangerous machinery.

-Less common side effects when taking oxycodone include unsteadiness, confusion and hallucinations, sweating, blurred vision and a dry mouth.
+Less common side effects when taking oxycodone include unsteadiness, confusion and hallucinations.
+Also, sweating, blurred vision and a dry mouth.

 Oxycodone addiction

-It's sometimes possible to reduce your oxycodone dose if another treatment can relieve your pain.
+It is sometimes possible to reduce your oxycodone dose if another treatment can relieve your pain.
 If you need to reduce or stop your oxycodone, make sure you talk to your doctor about it.
-It's best to reduce the dose gradually to decrease the risk of having withdrawal symptoms.
+It is best to reduce the dose gradually to decrease the risk of having withdrawal symptoms.

 If you need to take higher and higher doses, it may be because your body is getting used to the oxycodone or because your disease is getting worse.
-It doesn't mean you're becoming addicted.
+It does not mean you are becoming addicted.

 Driving

-Taking oxycodone doesn't automatically mean you can't drive.
+Taking oxycodone does not automatically mean you cannot drive.
 You need to talk to your doctor about this.
-But if you have difficulty staying alert or concentrating, or if you're physically weak or ill, it isn't wise to drive.
+But if you have difficulty staying alert or concentrating, or if you are physically weak or ill, it is not wise to drive.
 If your doctor says driving is OK, follow these general guidelines:

 Remember – the risk lies with you.
-If you're involved in an accident, you'll be questioned closely if you seem to be under the influence of drugs.
+If you are involved in an accident, you'll be questioned closely if you seem to be under the influence of drugs.

 Alcohol

 The combination of oxycodone and alcohol will probably make you feel sleepy or drunk much sooner than usual.
-So, it's sensible to drink less than you're used to until you know what sort of effect it has on you.
+So, it's sensible to drink less than you are used to until you know what sort of effect it has on you.

 Recording your oxycodone use

 Keep a diary of the doses and times of any medications you take for breakthrough pain and any changes to your controlled-release oxycodone.
-Have this available for your community nurse or GP each time you see them.
+Have this available for your community nurse or general practice team each time you see them.
 Also record how often you pass a bowel motion (poo).

 HealthInfo recommends the following pages